static-web-server/static-web-server/docs/content/features/logging.md

 Since the content of the `X-Forwarded-For` header can be changed by all proxies in the chain, the remote IP address reported may not be trusted.

-To restrict the logging to only trusted proxy IPs, you can use the `--trusted-proxies` option, or the equivalent [SERVER_TRUSTED_PROXIES](../configuration/environment-variables.md#server_trusted_proxies) env.
+To restrict the logging to only requests that originate from trusted proxy IPs, you can use the `--trusted-proxies` option, or the equivalent [SERVER_TRUSTED_PROXIES](../configuration/environment-variables.md#server_trusted_proxies) env.
 This should be a list of IPs, separated by commas.
 An empty list (the default) indicates that all IPs should be trusted.

 Command used for the following examples:
 ```sh